 When buying a multivitamin, what should you look for?

 So to start, kids multivitamins generally come in two groups: 1) With Iron and 2) Without Iron.
-You should buy a multivitamin that doesn’t exceed 100% daily value of any of the vitamins for your child’s age group – primarily Vitamins A, E and K (that will be indicated by the label on the back).
+You should buy a multivitamin that doesn’t exceed 100% daily value of most of the vitamins for your child’s age group – primarily Vitamins A, E and K (that will be indicated by the label on the back).
 The exception here is for Vitamin C and other water-soluble vitamins.
 Vitamin D is a fat soluble vitamin but is ok to have at more than 100% of the daily value because most people are deficient (including kids) and Vitamin D isn’t toxic unless it’s in exceptionally high doses which wouldn’t be in a daily vitamin.
 If the vitamin does have more than 100% of A, E and K then I would just give your child half the dose on the bottle.

 It’s also important to look for the ingredients that are added to the tablet that aren’t vitamins.
 Ingredients like: Sorbitol, carrageenan, artificial colors and flavors (Red #40 anyone?), aspartame, sucralose, to name a few!
 You definitely don’t want to be dosing your child with these ingredients on a daily basis along with their multivitamin.

 So let’s start with what not to buy: The answer here is most of the commercially available, leading brands of multivitamins.
 The biggest offender of which is Flinstones Chewable Vitamins.